 I came across Nadira037 a few years ago as I was looking for a wide leg pants tutorial.
 The tutorial was so great that I immediately subscribe to her channel!
 I love that Nadira specializes in making detailed tutorials for modest and elegant clothing.
 She also has various videos for sewing tips and tricks.
 Who knew that you could use freezer paper to make patterns or that foil paper can sharpen sewing scissors?

 As someone who prefers to make my own patterns, I absolutely love Q2HAN.
 This channel is run by twin sisters and they show you how to make neat, reusable patterns for each of their projects.
 You are able to see how clothing is constructed in easy to follow sewing tutorials.
-I learned how to make a triangular pyramid wristlet from Q2HAN.

 If you’re on a budget and cannot afford to buy new fabric every time you sew, Coolirpa is the sewing vlog for you.
 The creator, April takes thrifted clothing and transforms them into chic and modern apparel in her Thrifted Transformation series.
 Take out some old clothes and get to work!